shinyay/spring-cloud-gcp-firestore-gs/README.md

 # Spring Cloud GCP for Cloud Firestore Getting Started

 Cloud Firestore is a flexible, scalable database, which is s a cloud-hosted, NoSQL database.

 ## Description
+### Dependencies
+- org.springframework.cloud
+  - spring-cloud-gcp-starter
+  - spring-cloud-gcp-starter-data-datastore

 ## Demo